 The quick remedy to this challenge is solved by investing in an SDS solution that supports every possible SAN in the world.
 An added benefit: if you ever need to replace any of the expensive traditional SANs, you will have the freedom to find more cost-effective alternatives.

-When it comes to migrating your data from the old SAN to the new one, your SDS platform makes this challenge painless.
+When it comes to migrating your data from the old SAN to the new one, your software-defined storage platform makes this challenge painless.
 With just a few clicks, you can start migrating your data from the old clunkers to the new arrays, with minimal downtime to the applications and host OS.

 Software-Defined Storage Deployment Models